 Your healthcare provider may also order other tests because chlamydia symptoms can

-be confused with symptoms of other STDs.
-These STDs include:
+be confused with symptoms of other STIs.
+These STIs include:

 What do my test results mean?

 Test results may vary depending on your age, gender, health history, and other things.

 Your test results may be different depending on the lab used.
 They may not mean you

 have a problem.
 Ask your healthcare provider what your test results mean for you.